gspolima/gspolima/README.md

 -->

 - 🔎 I’m fascinated by .NET and JavaScript technologies.
-- 🌱 I’m currently learning SQL and MySQL.
+- 🌱 I’m currently learning Angular 12
-- 🎯 Next on the spot: the Python web ecosystem.
+- 🎯 Next on the spot: ASP.NET Core design for the enterprise
 - 🎓 Undergoing Associate's deegre in Computer Programming at Centro Universitário Estácio do Ceará.
 - 🤠 Pronouns: He/Him.
-- ⏳  19 years old.
+- ⏳  20 years old.